-Shoes: Shoes must be neat, clean and in good condition, no rips or tears.
-Shoes requiring lacesmust be laced.
+Shoes: Shoes must be neat, clean, and in good condition, no rips or tears.
+Shoes requiring laces must be laced.
 Dress sandals are acceptable.
-No athletic sandals, crocs, flip flops, shoes that separate the toes, or shoes with wheels allowed at any grade; no sandals of any sort are allowed at Assumption.
+No athletic sandals, Crocs, flip flops, shoes that separate the toes, or shoes with wheels are allowed at any grade.
 No cleats may be worn in the building.
 Heels must be under 3 inches.
+Shoes must be worn at all times.